wandb/docs/docs/guides/launch/create-launch-job.md

   <TabItem value="cli">

 Create a launch job with with the  W&B CLI.

-Ensure the path with your Python script has a requirements.txt file with the Python libraries required to run your code.
+Ensure the path with your Python script has a `requirements.txt` file with the Python dependencies required to run your code.
+A Python runtime is also required.
+The python runtime can either be specified manually with the runtime parameter or can be auto-detected from a `runtime.txt` or `.python-version file`.

+Copy and paste the following code snippet.
 Replace the values within `"<>"` based on your use case:

 ```bash
 wandb job create --project "<project-name>" -e "<your-entity>" \
 --name "<name-for-job>" code "<path-to-script/code.py>"
 ```

+For a full list of flags you can use, see the `wandb job create` command documentation.
+[LINK]

 :::note
 You do not need to use the `run.log_code()` function within your Python script when you create a launch job with the W&B CLI.